JMSDOnline/vstacklet/docs/setup/www-permissions.sh.md

 ### vstacklet::wwwperms::version()

-Prints the version of the www-permissions script.
+Prints the version of the www-permissions script. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/www-permissions.sh#L377-L380)

 *function has no options*